Julien Abenhaim

 Hannah Hylen

-Associate Director, Recruiting
+Director, Recruiting & HR

 Core Memory: I discovered my love of gaming when I was young, thanks to my dad and his work computer.
 As he interacted with customers, I sat in his office, engrossed in action/platform video games, immersing myself in different worlds.
 Whenever he had a break, he’d hurry in, and I’d enthusiastically tell him about my advancements and any new in-game discoveries.
 Playing alone was fun, but sharing the experience was magical.
 Now I love the opportunity to utilize video games as a means of connecting with those I care about.